justarandomguyintheinternet/CP77_radioExt/README.md

 - This means the `metadata.json` file is corrupted / not valid.
 Usually caused by missing brackets, commas or parentheses.
 Can also be caused by not properly escaped characters.
 Make sure to use a text editor with syntax highlighting / JSON validation.
 > `"[RadioExt] Warning: The file "songFile.mp3" requested for the ordering of station "Station Name" was not found."`
 - Make sure the file you specified in the `order` field does exist and that its filename is spelled properly
->`"[RadioExt] Error: Station "Station Name" is not a stream, but also has no song files.
-Using fallback webstream instead."`
+>`"[RadioExt] Error: Station "Station Name" is not a stream, but also has no song files."`
-- This happens if there are no song files in a station's folder, but the `isStream` flag in its `metadata.json` file is also not set to `true`
+- This happens if there are no supported song files in a station's folder and the `isStream` flag in its `metadata.json` file is not set to `true`.
+Add at least one supported audio file, or set `isStream` to `true` and provide a valid `streamURL`.
 >`[RadioExt] Error: All channels used (Too many radios)`
 - This happens if there are more physical radios playing a custom station than there are audio channels reserved by the mod (Currently 64, so this is extremely unlikely to ever happen)